PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `85 passed`, for a combined selection total of `220 passed`.
 Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The pre-Add/Mean attention-recovery checkpoint passed focused exact-order, two-boundary, attention/QDQ composition, Mean-cluster scope, layout-prefix, and runner-diagnostics checks with `5 passed`.
+The complete architecture file passed with `136 passed`; artifact-metadata, artifact-policy, core, and pass- efficiency passed separately with `85 passed`, for a combined selection total of `221 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes